CodeSpaceHQ/antifreeze-back-end/README.md

 #### POST

-- Create a new device.
+- Adding a device to a user.
 - Requires a WebSocket push to `/user/device` subscribers.

 #### DELETE